JunShao0104/Loc-NeRF-plus/README.md

-# Loc-NeRF
+# Loc-NeRF-plus

-Monte Carlo Localization using Neural Radiance Fields.
+An Enhanced Monte Carlo Localization using Neural Radiance Fields.

 ## Coordinate Frames
 To be consistent throughout the code and in the yaml files, we define coordinates using the camera frame commonly used for NeRF (x right, y up, z inward from the perspective of the camera) unless stated otherwise.
 Coordinates are FROM Camera TO World unless otherwise stated.
 Note this is not the same as the more common camera frame used in robotics (x right, y down, z outward).

 ## Publications

-If you find this code relevant for your work, please consider citing our paper:
+Reference:
 [Loc-NeRF: Monte Carlo Localization using Neural Radiance Fields](https://arxiv.org/abs/2209.09050)

-This work was done in collaboration with MIT and Draper Labs and was partially funded by the NASA Flight Opportunities under grant Nos 80NSSC21K0348, ARL DCIST CRA W911NF-17-2-0181, and an Amazon Research Award.

 # 1. Installation